The Best In Ear Monitors for Musicians - Wireless

 - Quick setup

-Sennheiser is a familiar brand in professional music circles, rightfully so because they continue to receive acclaim for the quality of their products.
-They enter this list with the Sennheiser EW IEM G4, a versatile In-Ear Monitor system with multiple channel operation and a wide range of frequency selection.
+Sennheiser is a familiar brand in professional music circles.
+And they continue to receive acclaim for build and sound quality.
+The EW IEM G4 is currently Sennheiser's top-rated wireless in-ear monitor.
+It is a versatile In-Ear Monitor system with multiple channel operation and a wide range of frequency selection.

-Both the good range and frequency options can be very important if you play shows in places that tend to have a lot of radio interference, casinos are often an example of this with their multiple stages and performance areas.
+Both the good range and frequency options can be very important if you play shows in places that tend to have a lot of noise and radio interference.
+Casinos are often an example of this with their multiple stages and performance areas.

 Specifications